Washington Commanders: Retired numbers

-The use of unofficial retired numbers drew controversy during Steve Spurrier's first year as head coach.
+The use of unofficial retired numbers drew controversy during Steve Spurrier's first year as head coach in 2002.
 Quarterbacks Danny Wuerffel and Shane Matthews first wore 7 and 9 respectively during training camp.
 The resulting controversy led to them switching to 17 and 6.
-During the season, reserve tight end Leonard Stephens wore number 49 for the season.
-After his retirement as assistant general manager, Bobby Mitchell criticized the team for not being considered for a promotion and how the team would let another player wear his number.
-The team's first-round selection in the 2019 NFL Draft, quarterback Dwayne Haskins, wore number 7 when he played for the Ohio State Buckeyes and wore it with the team after being granted permission from Theismann.
+Quarterback Dwayne Haskins, the team's first-round draft selection in 2019, wore number 7 with permission from Theismann for his two-year tenure with the team.

 Pro Football Hall of Fame members

 Names in bold indicate induction primarily based on accomplishments with Washington.

 Ring of Fame

-When the team left RFK Stadium in 1996, the signs commemorating the Washington Hall of Stars were left behind and the team began a new tradition of honoring Redskins greats via the "Ring of Fame", a set of signs on the upper level facade at FedExField.
-Unlike the Hall of Stars, which honors historical greats from all sports, the Ring of Fame is limited to honoring Redskins greats.
-Team founder George Preston Marshall is the only member to ever be removed once inducted, which was done in 2020.
-Highlighted players are also members of the Pro Football Hall of Fame.
+When the team left RFK Stadium in 1996, they left behind the signs commemorating the Washington Hall of Stars.
+The team began a new tradition of honoring Redskins greats via the "Ring of Fame", a set of signs on the upper-level facade at Northwest Stadium.
+Team founder George Preston Marshall was removed in 2020, the only member to lose his place in the ring.